laminas/laminas-inputfilter/docs/book/cookbook/input-filter-in-forms.md

 # Using Input Filters in Forms of laminas-form

-The following examples shows _two_ potential use cases of laminas-inputfilter within forms of [laminas-form](https://docs.laminas.dev/laminas-form/).
+The following examples shows _two_ potential use cases of laminas-inputfilter within [laminas-form](https://docs.laminas.dev/laminas-form/).

 ## Define the Input Filter in a Form

 An input filter can be [defined directly in a form class](https://docs.laminas.dev/laminas-form/v3/quick-start/#hinting-to-the-input-filter) itself, using `Laminas\InputFilter\InputFilterProviderInterface`.
-This interface provides one method (`getInputFilterSpecification()`) that is used by a form of laminas-form to create an input filter.
+This interface provides one method (`getInputFilterSpecification()`) that is used by a form to create an input filter.

-[Create a form as separate class](https://docs.laminas.dev/laminas-form/v3/quick-start/#factory-backed-form-extension) using the [`init` method](https://docs.laminas.dev/laminas-form/v3/advanced/#initialization), implement the interface `Laminas\InputFilter\InputFilterProviderInterface` and define the inputs via configuration array, e.g. `module/Album/src/Form/AlbumForm.php`:
+[Create a form as a separate class](https://docs.laminas.dev/laminas-form/v3/quick-start/#factory-backed-form-extension), define the [`init` method](https://docs.laminas.dev/laminas-form/v3/advanced/#initialization), implement the interface `Laminas\InputFilter\InputFilterProviderInterface`, and define its inputs via a configuration array; as an example, consider the following definition in a file found at `module/Album/src/Form/AlbumForm.php`:

 <!-- markdownlint-disable MD033 -->
 <pre class="language-php" data-line="7,10,26-48"><code>